Rebecca-de-Winter/crowdfunding_back_end/README.md

 4. Attach your rewards to needs (unless already created when need was made)
 5. Start accepting pledges

+Alternatively, if you have a clear idea of what rewards you want to give before you have written your needs, you can create your rewards first, then update the needs with the corresponding reward_tier id as you go.
+This is a faster way updating the app.

 ## Fundraiser Templates (Owner Tools)

 Fundraiser templates are a shortcut for organisers who regularly run similar events